What We Can Do

 Let beamcalc.co.uk help you get your project out of the ground with our comprehensive foundation design service.
 We are experts in designing all types of foundations for domestic construction projects across the UK.
 Whether you need simple strip foundations designing or a bespoke raft design were the first port of call for foundation calculations.

-Our comprehensive foundation design calculation packages contain the necessary calculations, specifications and drawings which are suitable for submission and approval by your Building ControlĀ provider and perfect for your contractor to price from, order building materials and build from.
+Our comprehensive foundation design calculation packages contain the necessary calculations, specifications and drawings which are suitable for submission and approval by your Building Control provider and perfect for your contractor to price from, order building materials and build from.

 Strip foundations are one of the most common types of shallow foundations used in construction.
-They are covered under Approved Document A ā Structure of the Building Regulations and are particularly suitable for low-rise buildings such as dwelling houses and extensions to dwellings.
+They are covered under Approved Document A – Structure of the Building Regulations 2010 (as amended) and are particularly suitable for low-rise buildings such as dwelling houses and extensions to dwellings.
+Consideration must be paid at the design stage with regard to trees in close proximity of the proposed structure and underground drainage or sewers affecting the site as the shallow strip foundations would need to become deep strip foundations.

 Definition: